 In the spring, Student Life staff and faculty continue to work with the residential communities to facilitate both the continued development of these communities and the transition to upper-class residential life.
 The First-Year Council also continues to plan events for all first-year students.

 Because of the importance of the FYP and FYS in preparing students for success at St. Lawrence and beyond, withdrawal from those courses is not permitted, nor may FYP and FYS courses be taken on a pass/fail basis.

 Students who fail the FYP in the fall must complete alternative coursework to be determined on a case-by-case basis by the associate dean of the first year and the associate dean for academic advising programs in consultation with the director of the Munn Center for Rhetoric and Communication.

 FYS courses may count for department, program, or distribution/diversity credit.
-To view the catalog http://www.stlawu.edu/universitycatalog on pages 15 and 16.
+View the Catalog on pages 5-7.